 Both VT Markets and FXOpen offer the whole MetaTrader suite, which consists of both MetaTrader 4 and MetaTrader 5.
 If you’re new to MetaTrader 4 here’s our educational guide on how to use MT4.

 How do VT Markets and FXOpen differ in terms of minimum deposit?
 What about average spreads and funding options?

 VT Markets requires a minimum deposit of $200, while FXOpen requires a minimum deposit of $100.
-From our testing we found VT Markets offers spreads of 1.2 (September 2021), while FXOpen offers spreads of N/A. Both VT Markets and FXOpen offer Bank Wire (Deposit/Withdraw), Visa/Mastercard (Credit/Debit) and Skrill (Deposit/Withdraw) for deposits., neither have PayPal (Deposit/Withdraw)
+From our testing we found VT Markets offers spreads of 1.2, while FXOpen offers spreads of N/A. Both VT Markets and FXOpen offer Bank Wire (Deposit/Withdraw), Visa/Mastercard (Credit/Debit) and Skrill (Deposit/Withdraw) for deposits..
+Neither have PayPal (Deposit/Withdraw)

-Which brokers offers more tradeable asset classes, VT Markets or FXOpen?
+Which broker offers more tradeable asset classes, VT Markets or FXOpen?

-VT Markets offers a more diverse selection of investment options than FXOpen allowing you to trade Forex Trading, Trading - Forex or CFDs, Social Trading / Copy Trading, Metals, Energies, Agriculturals and U.S. Stocks (CFD)., neither have Spread Betting Looking at total tradeable symbols, VT Markets has 168, compared to 87 from FXOpen.
+VT Markets offers a more diverse selection of investment options than FXOpen allowing you to trade Forex Trading (Spot or CFDs), Social Trading / Copy Trading, Metals, Energies, Agriculturals and U.S. Stocks (CFD)..
+Neither have Spread Betting Looking at total tradeable symbols, VT Markets has 168, compared to 87 from FXOpen.

 Can I trade cryptocurrency with VT Markets or FXOpen?

 Crypto trading is popular with forex traders.
 Most crypto assets are offered either as the underlying physical asset or as a CFD or other derivative — including spot forex contracts.
 In terms of trading physical cryptocurrency neither VT Markets nor FXOpen allow you to trade physical cryptocurrencies.